gbeced/pyalgotrade/doc/sample_vwap_momentum.rst

 .. image:: ../samples/vwap_momentum.png

-you can get better returns by tunning the VWAP and threshold parameters.
+You can get better returns by tunning the VWAP and threshold parameters.